masoniis/object-overflow/README.md

 2. `Tickable` Strategy pattern
    The game engine manages ticks, and calls a set of Tickables based on it's internal state.
 Any class can implement the Tickable strategy in order to add logic that reacts to a game "tick."

-3. TODO: builder pattern on engine probably
+3. Factory method on effects.
+Effects and construction is managed by the random factory.